Go Back Up

 The difference between direct primary care and concierge medicine

-Health Benefits • June 20, 2023 at 7:34 AM • Written by: Holly Bengfort
+Health Benefits • November 7, 2024 at 8:35 AM • Written by: Holly Bengfort

-It can often feel like your doctor is quick to get out the door and on to see their next patient.
-Unfortunately, that's because they're often on tight schedules.
-A University of Chicago study2 found that most physicians don’t have enough time to fulfill all of their patient's needs.
-Survey results showed it would take more than 24 hours a day for doctors to follow national recommended guidelines for preventive care, chronic disease care, and acute care visits given their average number of patients.
+A University of Chicago study1 found that most physicians don't have enough time to fulfill all of their patients’ needs.
+Survey results showed it would take more than 24 hours a day for doctors to follow nationally recommended guidelines for preventive care, chronic disease care, and acute care visits.
+This is due to their average number of patients.

 Many people desire a more personal doctor-patient relationship.
 That's what makes practice models like direct primary care (DPC) and concierge medicine (CM) attractive.
 They each offer more personalized healthcare to patients who are willing to pay extra for it.